dwarmstrong/homebin/README.rst

 dateAndBook.py
     collect books I have read and the dates I finished reading them from my daily logfile and write to a new logfile dateAndStep.py
-    collect dates (x_axis) and corresponding pedometer measurements (y_axis) from my daily logfile and write to a new logfile + generate a graph dateAndWeight.py
+    collect dates (x_axis) and pedometer measurements (y_axis) from my daily logfile and write to a new logfile + generate a graph dateAndWeight.py
-    collect dates (x_axis) and corresponding weight measurements (y_axis) from my daily logfile and write to a new logfile + generate a graph dateAndY.py
+    collect dates (x_axis) and weight measurements (y_axis) from my daily logfile and write to a new logfile + generate a graph dateAndY.py
-    collect dates (x_axis) and corresponding y measurements (y_axis) from a logfile and write to a new logfile + generate a graph using matplotlib daysUntil.py
+    a set of classes to support collecting dates (x_axis) and measurements (y_axis) from a logfile and write to a new logfile and generate a graph daysUntil.py
     how many days until: yyyy mm dd debtBuster.py